vgurianov/srt/README.md

 $ git clone https://github.com/vgurianov/srt.git
 or Download ZIP.

-Take the package *pymms* and files from the *experiments* directory
+You must take the package *pymms* and files from the *experiments* directory.
 You must make directory
 ```
 [SRC]